Logo

 3. If you inherit a Roth IRA, and the owner did not hold the Roth for more than 5 tax years.

-Did you know….
-That there are lots of different types of IRA accounts?
+• What are different types of IRA accounts?